What If There Is A Recession?

 Oooof!
 The inevitable question every person is bound to ask themselves- student, or not.

-Graduating from undergrad smack in the middle of the recession of 2007-2009, I immediately enrolled in a graduate program.
+Graduating from undergrad during the recession of 2007-2009, I immediately enrolled in a graduate program.
 It seemed to be one of the most logical ways to ride out the recession.
-Things worked out for me, but my biggest takeaway was that immediately enrolling in a graduate program with no work experience leads to pursuing a degree you may never use.
+My biggest takeaway was that immediately enrolling in a graduate program with no work experience leads to pursuing a degree you may never use.
 Honestly, I even wonder if things could have turned out differently if I worked for a few years, discovered my true passion and then went to grad school- so shoutout to MBA programs for requesting applicants have at least 4+ years of WE before enrolling!

 But I digress.

 What if there is a recession when you graduate with an MBA that likely sunk you six figures into debt?
 On the one hand, a recession is all but inevitable at this point.
 The economy has been red hot for a while and a dip/correction/downturn is going to happen in the future.
-Is it soon?
+Is it Coronavirus going to push us into a recession?
 Is it years from now?
 Too hard to tell, BUT Billionaire Bill Gates and renowned PE firm KKR are both predicting one.
-On the other hand, MBA graduates did not fare too poorly.

 There have been quite a few questions about this on GMAT Club and Reddit, so I'll try to consolidate answers.